AssetFetch/spec/spec.md

 ### Authentication (optional)
-The provider MAY require custom authentication headers, in which case the client MUST send these headers along with every `variable_query` or `fixed_query` it performs for that provider, except for initialization.
+The provider MAY require custom authentication headers, in which case the client MUST send these headers along with every request it performs to that provider, except for initialization.
 The names of these headers, if any, MUST be declared by the provider during the initialization.
 The client obtains the required header values, such as passwords or randomly generated access tokens, from the user through a GUI or from a cache or other storage location.
 The implementation of this possible storage is not part of the specification and left up to the client implementor.